JBroks/booksy-reviews/README.md

 **User Story 6:** As a user I would like to be able to go back to any review added by me and edit information about it.

-**User Story 7:** As a user I would like to be able to delete any contet added by me (i.e. reviews, comments, votes).
+**User Story 7:** As a user I would like to be able to delete any content added by me (i.e. reviews, comments, votes).

 **User Story 8:** As a user I would like to be able to like or dislike any review in order to share my opinion.